apache/iotdb/docs/Development.md

 #### JIRA

 Generally, IoTDB uses JIRA to track logical issues, including bugs and improvements, and uses Github pull requests to manage the review and merge specific code changes.
-That is, JIRAs are used to describe what should be fixed or changed, proposing high-level approaches, and pull requests describe how to implement that change in the project’s source code.
+That is, JIRAs are used to describe what should be fixed or changed, proposing high-level approaches.
+Pull requests describe how to implement that change in the project’s source code.
 For example, major design decisions discussed in JIRA.

 1. Find the existing IoTDB JIRA that the change pertains to.
-    1. Do not create a new JIRA if creating a change to address an existing issue in JIRA; add to the existing discussion and work instead
+    1. o not create a new JIRA if you send a PR to address an existing issue labeled in JIRA; add it to the existing discussion.
     2. Look for existing pull requests that are linked from the JIRA, to understand if someone is already working on the JIRA
 2. If the change is new, then it usually needs a new JIRA.
-However, trivial changes, where the what should change is virtually the same as the how it should change do not require a JIRA.
-Example: Fix spelling error in javadoc
+However, trivial changes, such as changes are self-explained do not require a JIRA.
+Example: Fix spelling error in JavaDoc
 3. If required, create a new JIRA:
     1. Provide a descriptive Title.
 “Problem in XXXManager” is not sufficient.
 “IoTDB failed to start on jdk11 because jdk11 does not support -XX:+PrintGCDetail” is good.
     2. Write a detailed Description.
 For bug reports, this should ideally include a short reproduction of the problem.
 For new features, it may include a design document.